Allan H. MacDonald: Research and career

 Prior to joining the University of Texas, he worked at the Ottawa laboratory of the National Research Council Canada (1978–1987) and at Indiana University (1987–2000).
 He has held visiting positions at the Swiss Federal Institute of Technology in Zurich and the Max Planck Institute for Solid State Research in Stuttgart, Germany.

 MacDonald's research has focused on new or unexplained phenomena related to the quantum physics of interacting electrons in materials.
 He has contributed to theories of the integer and fractional quantum Hall effects, spintronics in metals and semiconductors, topological Bloch bands and momentum-space Berry curvature phenomena, correlated electron-hole fluids and exciton and polariton condensates, and two-dimensional materials.

-In 2011 MacDonald and Rafi Bistritzer, a former postdoctoral researcher in MacDonald's lab, predicted that it would be possible to realize strong correlation physics in graphene bilayers twisted to a magic relative orientation angle, foreshadowing the field of twistronics.
-Pablo Jarillo-Herrero, an experimentalist at Massachusetts Institute of Technology, found that the magic angle resulted in the unusual electrical properties the UT Austin scientists had predicted.
-At 1.1 degrees rotation at sufficiently low temperatures, electrons move from one layer to the other, creating a lattice and the phenomenon of superconductivity.
-The magic angle allows electric current to pass unimpeded, apparently without energy loss.
-This discovery could lead to more efficient electrical power transmission or new materials for quantum applications.
+Building on earlier continuum models of twisted bilayers which predicted twisted graphene bilayers would have a much lower Fermi velocity than in monolayer graphene, MacDonald and Rafi Bistritzer -- a former postdoctoral researcher in MacDonald's lab -- proposed in 2011 that the Fermi velocity in graphene bilayers could vanish at specific "magic" relative orientation angles.
+They predicted that this quenching of kinetic energy would make it possible to realize strong correlation physics, foreshadowing later developments in the field of twistronics.

+In 2018, Pablo Jarillo-Herrero, an experimentalist at the Massachusetts Institute of Technology, confirmed these predictions by observing correlated insulating states in magic-angle twisted bilayer graphene.
+At roughly 1.1 degrees of rotation, the interference between the two graphene lattices generates a moiré pattern that acts as an effective superlattice, resulting in exceptionally flat electronic bands where electron-electron interactions dominate.
+Unexpectedly, Jarillo-Herrero's group also discovered that doping the system slightly away from these insulating states induced superconductivity.
+This discovery of tunable strongly correlated phases has led to intense research into moiré materials for quantum applications.

-His recent work is focused on anticipating new physics in moiré superlattices, and on achieving a full understanding of magic-angle bilayer graphene and transition-metal dichalcogenide moiré superlattice systems.
+MacDonald's recent work is focused on anticipating new physics in moiré superlattices, and on achieving a full understanding of magic-angle bilayer graphene and transition-metal dichalcogenide moiré superlattice systems.

 Honors and awards

 MacDonald received the Canadian Association of Physicists's Herzberg Medal in 1987, the Oliver E. Buckley Prize of the American Physical Society in 2007 with James P. Eisenstein and Steven Girvin, the Ernst Mach Honorary Medal of the Czech Academy of Sciences in 2012, and the Wolf Prize in Physics in 2020 with Bistritzer and Jarrillo-Herrero.
 He was elected to the American Academy of Arts and Sciences in 2005 and the National Academy of the Sciences in 2010.
 He was named a 2024 Citation Laureate by Clarivate.
+In 2026, MacDonald and Jarillo-Herrero were named winners of the BBVA Foundation Frontiers of Knowledge Award in the category of "Basic Sciences".
+Also in 2026 he received the Kavli Prize in the category of "Nanoscience", along with Jarillo-Herrero and Eva Andrei.